diafygi/webcrypto-examples/README.md

     {
         name: "AES-GCM",
         iv: ArrayBuffer(16), //The initialization vector you used to encrypt
-        additionalData: ArrayBuffer, //The addtionalData you used to encrypt
+        additionalData: ArrayBuffer, //The addtionalData you used to encrypt (if any)
-        tagLength: 128, //The tagLength you used to encrypt },
+        tagLength: 128, //The tagLength you used to encrypt (if any) },
     key, //from generateKey or importKey above
     data //ArrayBuffer of the data